Magistrates' court (England and Wales): Either-way offences

-When an either-way offence is to be tried at the Crown Court, magistrates are responsible for committal to the Crown Court (a task in former times dealt with by a grand jury), which requires the court to consider whether there is a case to answer based upon statements and exhibits submitted to the court.
+When an either-way offence is charged at the Magistrates' court, magistrates are responsible for deciding whether to send it to the Crown Court.

 If the charge is an either-way offence, the "allocation" procedure is carried out.
 In this procedure, defendants must indicate what plea to the charge would be.
 If the defendant indicates a plea of "not guilty", or declines to indicate a plea, the court hears an outline of the facts from the prosecution and representations from the defendant or his representative, and then determines whether the case is suitable for summary trial or not.
-The court will decline jurisdiction to try the case if it decides that the sentencing powers of the magistrates' court are likely to be inadequate to deal with the case.
+The court will decline jurisdiction to try the case if it decides that the sentencing powers of the magistrates' court are likely to be inadequate to deal with the case, or if the case is particularly complex.
+If the court accepts jurisdiction, the defendant will then be offered the option to have the case dealt with at Crown Court.

+If the defendant indicates a plea of guilty, the magistrates may proceed to sentence the defendant, either immediately or after receipt of a pre-sentence report from HMPPS, or commit them to the Crown Court for sentence there.

+Special cases

+On charges of shoplifting where the value of the case does not exceed £200, the magistrates do not have the right to refuse jurisdiction, but the defendant has the right to elect for Crown Court trial.

+On charges of certain offences including domestic burglary and drug trafficking where the defendant has two or more previous convictions for the same offence, domestic burglary with threats of violence, as well as certain firearms charges, the case must be sent to the Crown Court.

 Committal and indictment

 The grand jury system, which still exists in the United States, has been abolished in England and Wales.
 Instead, magistrates now perform the grand jury's functions of indicting those accused of offences which need to be tried by a jury and sending them to the Crown Court for trial.

 In the case of offences which are indictable only, no plea is taken and the case is sent forthwith to the Crown Court.

-When dealing with either-way offences, and after the defendant has indicated a plea, it is the role of the bench to decide whether the case is suitable for summary trial or whether to decline jurisdiction and send the case to the Crown Court – what is called the allocation decision.
-The court must have regard to both its sentencing powers and also any legal, procedural and factual complexity which may make the case unsuitable for summary trial.
-If the court finds the case suitable for summary trial then the defendant is asked whether he consents to trial or whether he will elect for trial in the Crown Court.
-If the court decides the case is not suitable for summary trial then it will send the case forthwith to the Crown Court.